-There are many factors that go into the appraisal of a diamond ring, and with the countless designs that pervade the market, it becomes necessary to appraise each ring individually.
+There are many factors that go into the appraisal of a diamond ring, and with the countless designs that pervade the market, it becomes necessary to evaluate each ring individually.
 Some have intricate filigree or an antique setting that can make grading a complicated process.
-Others are encrusted in diamonds that are each fractions of a carat, and others still may be quite plain, but hold stones of impressive proportions.
+Others are encrusted in diamonds that are each a fraction of a carat, and others still may be quite plain, but hold stones of impressive proportions.

-When trying to determine a suitable price for a diamond ring, whether to buy or for resale, one should first understand that the diamonds are what represents most of any ring’s value.
+When trying to determine a suitable price for a diamond ring, whether to buy or sell, one should first understand that the diamonds are what represents most of any ring’s value.
 These come in varied sizes, shapes and colors, and a ring might have anywhere from one to fifty stones.

-A logical question arises: How does a ring with a single big diamond compare with one that has many stones?
-Which is more valuable?
+Most price tags on jewelry are marked with total carat weight, which can be misleading.
 When browsing for a diamond ring or looking to sell one of your old pieces, it’s very important to understand the lingo – or risk getting a raw deal.
-To begin, one should familiarize themselves with the acronyms that jewelers use:
+To begin, one should familiarize themselves with the acronyms that jewelers use.